-It is my view that schools need to provide leadership in developing the whole person as research has shown that actualizing cognitive intelligence accounts for at best a third of the variance related to adult life success (Gardner, 1995; Goleman, 1998; Sternberg, Wagner, Williams, & Horvath, 1995).
-Ideally, schools would not only provide, but they should also coordinate with families and community, those resources and learning experiences that facilitate children and youth to develop capacities, acquire virtues, and provide service as they prepare to be good, smart, happy, and healthy adults.
-In my opinion, it is also necessary to constantly revisit the school curriculum and practices as young people will live in a rapidly changing physical and sociocultural environment that is being recognized as increasingly global in scope.
+Given that actualizing cognitive intelligence accounts for at best a third of the variance related to adult life success (Gardner, 1995; Goleman, 1998; Sternberg, Wagner, Williams, &

+Horvath, 1995), schools need to provide leadership in developing the whole person if they are to accept their responsibilities for preparing children and youth for successful adulthood.
+However, there are legitimate reasons why parents would want a school to adopt less than a holistic approach, especially if they believe competencies in the other domains are adequately addressed through home and community activities.
+Ideally, schools would not only provide directed learning experiences that match the desired outcomes parents have for their children and youth, but would also coordinate with families and community to provide a holistic education to all young people.
+That is, if all children and youth are to be provided an excellent education, they need to develop capacities, acquire virtues, and provide service as they prepare to be good, smart, happy, and healthy adults regardless of whether or not these are addressed directly in a school's curriculum.
+It is also necessary to revisit the school curriculum and classroom practices on a regular basis as young people live in a rapidly changing physical and sociocultural environment that is recognized as increasingly global in scope.